School Faculty and Staff

 Mrs. Jill Erlenbeck – Kindergarten Teacher

 Mrs. Jill Erlenbeck grew up in Lowell, on the west side of Michigan.
 She earned a Bachelor’s Degree in Elementary Education with an Early Childhood Endorsement from the University of Michigan in Flint in 2003.
 In 2005 she began teaching Third and Fourth Grade at St. Mark Lutheran School in Flint.
 While teaching at St. Mark, Mrs. Erlenbeck took online courses through Concordia University, Ann Arbor, and earned her Colloquy in Religious Studies and certification as a Lutheran school teacher in 2009.
-She is also currently working towards a Master’s Degree in Literacy.
-In 2010 Mrs. Erlenbeck received a one-year call to teach Fourth Grade at Immanuel in Bay City.
-During the 2011-2012 school year, she went to Millington, Michigan, to serve as Lead Teacher in the Infant and Toddler Room at Cardinal Care and also as Lead Childcare worker at St. Paul Lutheran School, Millington.
-In the Fall of 2012 she returned to Immanuel to be the Kindergarten Teacher, and will be Immanuel’s Kindergarten teacher.
+In 2013 she earned a Master’s Degree in Literacy from the University of Michigan in Flint.
+Mrs. Erlenbeck has been teaching at Immanuel since 2012, and is currently serving as kindergarten teacher.
 Jill and her husband Phil Erlenbeck are the parents of two sons and two daughters: Connor, Grace, Blake, and Claire.
+In her spare time she enjoys camping and spending time outdoors with her family.
+One of Mrs. Erlenbeck’s favorite things about teaching kindergarten is being able to be silly and have fun with her students.
+She loves to do movement songs with them, and to read silly stories that make them laugh.

 Mrs. Ellen Pett – First / Second Grade Teacher

 Mrs. Kari Gakstatter – Third Grade / Fourth Grade Teacher